happypeter/happypeter.github.com/resume.md

 I did reserch on developing  _Vibration data acquisition instruments_ to be used in power plants, we started with _80C51F_, linking against the C lib that came with it.
-That did not satisfied anybody, so we switched to 32-bit ARM chip S3C2410, then we wanted multithreading and GUI support, we needed a real kernel to settle the chaos, I picked up Linux(while some guys chose WinCE), and that changed my life.
+Later, we switched to 32-bit ARM chip S3C2410.
+For the sake of multithreading and GUI support, we needed a real kernel to settle the chaos, I picked up Linux(while some guys chose WinCE), and that changed my life.
 I spent most of my time on two things:

  - Linux driver for ARM(s3c24x0) chips.
  - UI implemented with [Qt](http://qt.nokia.com/)